Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - [CREATE]
 Click this button to create new additional fields.
-The *Add* section is displayed, see [Add additional fields](#add-additional-fields).
+The *Add* section is displayed.

 - [DELETE]
 Click this button to delete a selected address from the list.